codesmith-gmbh/forge-res/codesmith/CloudFormation/S3Cleanup/s3Cleanup.md

 # S3 Cleanup: custom CloudFormation resource

-**OBSOLETE**: Use the S3ReleaseCleanup resources instead; this resource is too dangerous and you might loose data.
+**WARNING**: Use the S3ReleaseCleanup to regularly cleanup resources; this resource is meant to be used when deleting an application.

 The `s3Cleanup` CloudFormation custom resource cleans up S3 buckets.